DigitalScriptorium/ds-data/README.md

 # Digital Scriptorium data

-This repository for for CSVs of DS data at various stages of extraction, transformation, and enrichment.
+This repository is for CSVs of DS data at various stages of extraction, transformation, and enrichment.

 ## File naming conventions